Dmitriy782/ghj/README.md

 - Bunny Hop
 - Config System

+Configs are being saved in a folder called "Electrix" in Documents.

 If you add/remove features from the source it might have a slight trouble loading the whole config properly but it's not that big of a deal.

 Nothing much has changed, I've basically: